 CONCLUSION:

-The credit card which is your product has a negative impact on you because of the way they used their credit card. consumers think that using their credit cards for online shopping or other necessary things they might need to buy is a good thing, but they are actually wrong because is a bad thing.
+The credit card that is your product hurts you because of the way they used their credit card. consumers think that using their credit cards for online shopping or other necessary things they might need to buy is a good thing, but they are wrong because is a bad thing.
 They might not know if someone is taking their money and then might have to pay the overdraw of the credit card they have.
-Some other negative impact is that consumers may continuously roll over the balance for several months.
+Another negative impact is that consumers may continuously roll over the balance for several months.
 Also when consumers default on credit card payments, they are charged late fees and interest increasing their debt load.

 Thanks For Visiting this website any doubts, you can comment below; if you want to latest updates on this type of helpful information, follow Google News.